-UN launches major cholera appeal for HaitiDecember 12th, 2012 in Diseases, Conditions, Syndromes /
+UN launches major cholera appeal for HaitiDecember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The United Nations on Tuesday launched a $2.2 billion appeal for a campaign to halt a cholera epidemic in Haiti, widely blamed on UN peacekeepers, which has killed more than 7,750 people.